-As with authorisations for directed surveillance authorisations for the conduct and use of covert human intelligence sources can be renewed, the same criteria applying.
-However before an Authorising Officer renews an authorisation, he must be satisfied that a review has been carried out of the use of a CHIS and that the results of the review have been considered.
-Applications for renewal must be made on the appropriate form as set out at Appendix CHIS/3 and submitted to the authorising officer.
-However an application for renewal should not be made until shortly before the authorisation period is coming to an end.
+As with authorisations for directed surveillance, authorisations for the conduct and use of CHIS can be renewed, the same criteria applying.
+However before an Authorising

+Officer renews an authorisation, he must be satisfied that a review has been carried out of the use of a CHIS and that the results of the review have been considered.

+Applications for renewal must be made on the appropriate form as set out at Appendix CHIS/3 and submitted to the Authorising Officer.
+However, an application for renewal should not be made until shortly before the authorisation period is coming to an end.

-- 8.12 An authorisation may be renewed more than once provided it continues to meet the criteria for authorisation. - 8.13 When covert human intelligence source authorisation requires renewal, the renewal must be approved by a magistrates' court in the same manner as an initial authorisation
+- 8.12 An authorisation may be renewed more than once provided it continues to meet the criteria for authorisation. - 8.13 When CHIS authorisation requires renewal, the renewal must be approved by a magistrates' court in the same manner as an initial authorisation